jz-lu/symmetry-learning/README.md

 This is HQNSL, a hybrid quantum scheme to learn the stabilizing operators, aka symmetries, of many-body quantum systems.
 Currently under development.

-A unit test of the classical deep network regularizer is shown in `CNet_unit_test.ipynb` and the simplest example of a HQNSL scheme is shown in `HQN_1gates.ipynb`.
+A unit test of the classical deep network regularizer is shown in `CNet.ipynb` and the the HQNSL scheme is shown in `HQN.ipynb`.
+An analysis of the estimation-based distribution gathering scheme is in `Estimation.ipynb` and simulated noise is added to the quantum state in `Noise.ipynb`.
 Tests are actively being performed on the GHZ state, XY-Hamiltonian ground state, generalized cluster states, and eventually more.

 ### Current work